SaherAbdelaziz/Al-Ahly/README.md

 ##
 for client side you should run [npm i] to install required libraries then ng serve to run the client
+##
+Features
+1-Simple Auth mikanizm built from scratch .. tables [user] [userClimes] and using jwt to auth 2-each user has its own Wizard data items
+3-basic crud operations create/read/update/delete
+4-using Angular ng-wizard to create stepper component which can be used for signup forms